impravin22/Medical-info-extractor/README.md

 ## Performance

-- Average processing time: 1-3 minutes per document (depends on LLM API response time and page count)
-- PDF parsing: < 1 second
+- Average processing time depends on document length; this repo processes the entire PDF by default.
-- LLM extraction: 1-3 minutes (50 API calls for 50 pages)
+- For very large PDFs, expect proportionally more API calls (one per page for events).
-- Document rendering: < 1 second

 **Note**: Processing time scales with page count.
 For this assessment, 50 pages are processed.
 For production use with large PDFs(like this one has 504 pages), consider:
 - Adjusting page limit based on document size(504 pages) and requirements.
 I did not process all the pages due to time and cost constraints.
 I could not use open source LLMs on my machine as I am using Macbook and it does not really has much of a storage.